Netherlands Student Permit

 - Complete study plan – explain why you are interested in studying the chosen subject area and how and why it is related to your prior studies

-- Proof of having paid the visa application fees
+- Proof of having paid the permit fees

 - Complete study plan that explains why you are interested in the subject and its relation to your prior studies